viernesv/mastermind/README.md

 of a randomly-generated color sequence within the allotted amount of attempts.
 After each guess, the player will be given clues that will indicate whether they chose a correct color or, better yet, a correct color and its correct location within the sequence.

-It'll take logical thinking and a little bit of luck to crack the secret combindation.
+It'll take logical thinking and a little bit of luck to crack the secret combination.
 Prove that you are a Mastermind!

 ## Project Specfications